Below are answers to the most common questions I get about tutoring, tutorials, and other questions.

 I just have a quick question.
 Can you answer just this once?

 No, I cannot.
 I get over 50 messages a week from strangers just like you asking ‘just one quick question.’
 If I spent 15 minutes on each of them, that’d be 12+ hours a week.
 When I have time, I answer questions in the comments under my tutorials, YouTube videos, or on Discord.
-If you want my full attention−schedule an appointment.
+If you want my help, join the membership and come to the office hours.

 I have an exam in two weeks.
 Can you help me prepare for it?

 I dunno 🤷♂️ It depends on your and my current schedule and how much help you need.
 I rarely have “last minute” availability, and if I do, I’ll always prioritize my current regular students.
-If I have an opening, you can schedule a meeting here.
+If you want my help, join the membership and come to the office hours.

 I have an exam in 3 days.
 Can you help me ace it?